leonjwu/Data-Science/Project 3/README.md

 ---
 ---
-# Task 2: Classification of a set of images
+# Classification of a set of images
 ---
 ---